 Thankfully help wasn’t far away!
 I was able to talk to Kate MacKinnon, Feng Shui practitioner, mentor, TEDx 2020 speaker, and owner of Everyday Feng Shui.
 In our talk, she covers some Feng Shui tips that might help you to clear the old, stagnant energy swiftly and welcome in new abundant, joyful energy right now.
 Let’s see what she has to say about the ancient art of Feng Shui and tips on how we can embrace new energy this spring in the Feng Shui way.

 RCG: Can you tell me a little about Feng Shui?

 Kate: Sure!
 Feng Shui is the ancient Chinese art and science of placement using harmony, balance, and flow to balance the positive energy in one’s environment.
 It’s all about life force chi energy and how it enters and circulates your space.

 Kate: Yes!
 We may be talking about placement, but it goes much deeper than that.
 Your home is a map of who you are, and it reflects what’s going on inside.

 While we’re continually adjusting on the outside — the energy of our home — we are also changing on the inside, our inner space!

 That’s a compelling part of Feng Shui.
 It’s what I call acupuncture of the soul.

-In practicing Feng Shui, we recognize that space and everything in space have so much energy.
+In practicing Feng Shui, we recognize that space and everything in space has so much energy.
 And that energy plays a big role in our lives.

-RCG: That reminds me of The Course in Miracles.
-There is a lesson that says, “This is not what I think it is.”
-Every object in our homes has more energy than we realize, and that the projections we place upon things matter.
+RCG: So you’re saying that every object in our homes has more energy than we realize and that the projections we place upon things matter.

 Our homes reflect how we live and what’s going on in our minds.
 Through the practice of Feng Shui, we can move energy and send a message of what we want to attract.